Daniel S. Milo: Biography

-Daniel S. Milo was born in Tel Aviv, Israel, in 1953.
-His father, Yossef Milo (Milwitsky), was born in Berlin and his mother, Bruria Milo (born Weitzen), was from Poland.
+Daniel S. Milo was born in Tel Aviv, Israel in 1953.
+His father, Yossef Milo (Milwitsky), was born in Berlin and his mother, Bruria Milo (née Weitzen), was from Poland.
 He obtained B.A. and M.A. degrees in philosophy, comparative literature, and film studies at the University of Tel Aviv, completing his master's thesis in 1980.
 After moving to Paris in 1982, Milo wrote a Ph.D. dissertation in cultural studies at the École des Hautes Études en Sciences Sociales (EHESS) and was subsequently elected professor at the same institution.

 Work

 Cultural Studies and the Quantitative Method

 Milo's Ph.D. dissertation, "Survival in Culture," was his research into excess and his first encounter with Darwinism.
 There are too candidates to the cultural pantheon.
 The struggle for life in collective memory is Malthusian.
 He treated posterity as the cultural equivalent of natural selection.
 Milo was a pioneer in applying quantitative tools to the cultural canon.
 He assessed the posthumous life of an artist or a work by counting its presence in textbooks, translations, museums, encyclopedias, theatrical repertoires, etc. He was the first to study translations and street names as historical and cultural markers.
 Two of the chapters of the dissertation were published in the Lieux de mémoire (Sites of Memory) and one in the Annales HSS.